Applying for a reduced earning capacity pension

 - You have an occupational disease.

-- You suffered an injury during military or civilian service.
+- You sustained an injury while performing military or civilian service.

 - You were imprisoned for political reasons.

-- You became fully incapacitated for work within six years of completing your training and have paid contributions for at least one year in the last two years prior to the onset of your incapacity for work.
+- You became fully disabled within six years of completing your vocational training and paid contributions for at least one year during the two years prior to the onset of your disability.

 -

-You have paid into the pension insurance scheme for at least 3 years in the last 5 years prior to your incapacity for work.
+You have paid into the pension insurance for at least 3 years during the 5 years prior to your loss of earning capacity.

 Exception:

-If you had already completed the 5-year waiting period before January 1, 1984, a complete record of so-called entitlement maintenance periods is sufficient for the period from January 1, 1984, until the onset of your reduced earning capacity.
+If you had already fulfilled the 5-year waiting period before January 1, 1984, a continuous record of so-called “periods preserving entitlement” is sufficient for the period from January 1, 1984, until the onset of your disability.
 These include, for example, voluntary contributions or, under certain conditions, periods of unemployment.

-If you have not completed the general waiting period of 5 years before the onset of reduced earning capacity, you may still be eligible for a pension due to full reduced earning capacity.
+If you have not met the general 5-year waiting period before the onset of your reduced earning capacity, you may still be eligible for a pension due to full reduced earning capacity.

-- fulfill the waiting period of 20 years, for example, by having worked for 20 years in a workshop for disabled people and
+- fulfill the 20-year waiting period—for example, by having worked for 20 years in a workshop for people with disabilities—and

-- have remained continuously fully incapacitated for work.
+- have remained continuously fully unable to work.

 Procedure

-You can apply for a reduced earning capacity pension by mail, in person, or online.
+You can apply for a disability pension by mail, in person, or online.

-Tip: Before submitting your application, you can seek advice from the German Pension Insurance (DRV).
+Tip: Before you submit your application, you can seek advice from the German Pension Insurance (DRV).

-- Download the form package for reduced earning capacity pensions from the DRV website.
-Fill out the application for an insured pension and the forms mentioned therein completely and compile the required documents.
+- Download the application package for the disability pension from the DRV website.
+Fill out the application for an insured person’s pension and the forms listed therein completely, and gather the required documents.

 -

-You can send your completed and signed application with the required documents either
+You can send your completed and signed application, along with the required documents, either

-- by mail to the German Pension Insurance (DRV) or
+- send by mail to the German Pension Insurance (DRV) or

-- hand it in at one of the local advice centers.
+- submit it in person at one of the local advisory offices.

 - Once your pension application has been received, you will receive a confirmation of receipt.

-- The German Pension Insurance (DRV) will check your application for completeness and request any missing documents if necessary.
+- The German Pension Insurance (DRV) will review your application for completeness and request any missing documents if necessary.

-- The German Pension Insurance (DRV) will check the requirements for your pension entitlement and the completeness of your insurance history.
+- The German Pension Insurance (DRV) will verify that you meet the eligibility requirements for your pension and that your insurance history is complete.
 If necessary, it will clarify any gaps in your insurance history.

-- The German Pension Insurance (DRV) will check your reduced earning capacity based on the information you have provided and the documents you have submitted.
-If necessary for the assessment, further medical documents will be requested, such as medical reports or expert opinions.
+- The German Pension Insurance (DRV) will assess your reduced earning capacity based on the information you provided and the documents you submitted.
+If necessary for the assessment, additional medical documents will be requested, such as medical reports or expert opinions.

-- The German Pension Insurance (DRV) will clarify other matters, such as your health insurance status, whether you have additional income, or whether you receive another pension.
+- The German Pension Insurance (DRV) will clarify other relevant details, such as your health insurance status, whether you have additional income, or whether you receive another pension.

-- If you are entitled to a reduced earning capacity pension, you will receive a pension notice with details of the start date, the commencement of regular payments, and the amount.
+- If you are entitled to a disability pension, you will receive a pension notice containing details on the start date, the commencement of regular payments, and the amount.
 You will also be informed of your rights and obligations.

-- If you are not entitled to a reduced earning capacity pension, you will receive a rejection notice stating the reason for the rejection.
+- If you are not entitled to a disability pension, you will receive a notice of denial stating the reason for the denial.

-- Go to the online portal of the German Pension Insurance (DRV) and log in.
-You can use your signature card, your identity card with electronic proof of identity, or your electronic residence permit.
+- Go to the German Pension Insurance (DRV) online portal and log in.
+To do so, you can use your signature card, your ID card with electronic identification, or your electronic residence permit.

 - Fill out the application and upload the necessary documents.
 Then submit your pension application online.